cloud-ark/kubeplus/README.md

 ## Operator Maturity Model

-As enterprise teams build their custom platforms using community or in house developed Operators, they need a set of guidelines for Operator readiness in multi-Operator and multi-tenant environments.
+As enterprise teams build their custom Kubernetes platforms using community or in house developed Operators, they need a set of guidelines for Operator readiness in multi-Operator and multi-tenant environments.
 We have developed the [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) for this purpose.
 Operator developers are using this model today to ensure that their Operator is a good citizen of the multi-Operator world and ready to serve multi-tenant workloads.
 It is also being used by Kubernetes cluster administrators for curating community Operators towards building their custom platforms.

 ## Presentations